Benefits Of External Flash

 Recently bought a new DSLR camera and wondering if you should buy an external flash or not, as you already have a built-in flash with the camera.

-Built-in flash (Pop-up flash) are convenient, lightweight, automatic flash that is built-in with the camera.
-But have you ever noticed what the built-in flashes does to your photo, they add sharp shadows and flatten the subject in an unattractive way.
+Built-in flash (Pop-up flash) is a convenient, lightweight, automatic flash that is built-in with the camera.
+But have you ever noticed what the built-in flashes do to your photo, they add sharp shadows and flatten the subject in an unattractive way?

-Using flash indoor is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from sun direction than you need a fill flash just to add an extra burst of light.
+Using flash indoors is normal but you need flash outdoor too as the sun is providing huge light but it shines only in one direction, and if you are taking a photo in shadow areas or when the subject face is away from the sun direction then you need a fill flash just to add an extra burst of light.

 Some Benefits of External flash over built-in flash are.